ydagne/softRadar/README.md

 SoftRadar is a software defined radio that can transmit and receive (synchronoulsy) radar waveforms.
 Currently, it targets Universal Software Radio Peripheral (USRP) based hardwares only that support simultaneous Tx and Rx.

 The main streaming program is written in C++ and is responsible for configuring the hardware, transmitting and receiving radar signals.
 Some of the hardware settings (frequency, gain, bandwidth,...) are configured via a configuration file (located in config/radarConfig.xml).
 Other real-time controls are handled through a UDP socket for possible remote control.
-You can download the source code from [here] (https://github.com/yDagne/softRadar.git).
+You can download the source code from [here](https://github.com/yDagne/softRadar.git).